Joshua Webster

 Joshua Webster (August 17, 1795 – January 7, 1871) was an American businessman and railroad executive who served as the first president of the Saugus Branch Railroad.

 Family

-Webster was born on August 17, 1795 at his family farm in the West Parish of Haverhill, Massachusetts.
+Webster was born on August 17, 1795, at his family farm in the West Parish of Haverhill, Massachusetts.
 On November 24, 1820, he married Elizabeth Bartlett Chase in Haverhill.
-They couple had their first son, Henry, on August 10, 1821.
+The couple had their first son, Henry, on August 10, 1821.
 Their second son, William Wallace, was born on January 7, 1824.
 In 1825, the family moved to Boston.
 On August 22, 1829, the Websters' daughter, Salome Ann, was born.
 Another son, Joshua Berman Webster, was born on September 21, 1838.

 Business career

 Webster sold clothing and shoe trimmings in Boston with the firm of Webster, Kimball & Co.
 In 1837, Webster became a director of Kilby Bank of Boston.
 He was also a director of the India Insurance Company.
 While in Boston, Webster became a prominent social figure and was active in politics as a member of the Whig and Republican parties.
 While a member of the Whig Party, he was close acquaintance of Henry Clay and Daniel Webster.
 In 1847, Webster left his firm and moved to Lynn, Massachusetts, where he had purchased 150 acres of land and a residence.